 Welcoming each new member is the responsibility of all those who have been baptized.
 Baptism can be celebrated during Sunday Mass, allowing the entire parish community to rejoice in the arrival of new life in the family and in the Church.
 Baptism can also be celebrated outside of Mass.
 Baptism connects us ---for life---to the worldwide Christian family.

 Godparents have the privileged role of assisting parents to nurture the child's faith from childhood though maturity.
 According to Canon Law (#872-874) a godparent must be at least sixteen years of age and be fully initiated into the faith (i.e. has received the sacraments of initiation: Baptism, Confirmation and Eucharist).
 He or she should lead a life of faith in harmony with the duty undertaken.
 The godparent may not be one of the parents of the child being baptized.
 One godparent is required for Baptism and a maximum of two can participate in the ritual and be recorded in the baptismal record.

-For more information about creating or strengthening your parish's outreach to families through Infant Baptism preparation, email our department or call 716-847-5501.
+For more information about creating or strengthening your parish's outreach to families through Infant Baptism preparation, please email the Dept. of Sacramental and Family Life or call 716-847-2207.